-A trip to Tuscany is characterised by rolling hills, vineyards and dozens of hill towns – everything you need for a quintessential Italian experience!
-If you want to slow down and drink in the Italian culture there is no better place to do so than in a historic hill town in the countryside.
+A trip to Tuscany is characterised by rolling hills, vineyards and dozens of hilltop towns – everything you need for a quintessential Italian experience!
+If you want to slow down and drink in the Italian culture there is no better place to do so than in the historic towns dotting the countryside.

-Slow down and experience these beautiful hill towns on your next foray to Bella Italia:
+Slow down and experience these beautiful hill towns on your next foray to beautiful Italy:

 San Gimignano is a place of palpable history, charming rural landscapes and beautifully preserved medieval cityscapes.
-With fourteen stoic towers that reach into the sky to create a majestic skyline amidst the surrounding hills, San Gimignano was originally an Etruscan village named for the bishop of Modena who is credited as saving the settlement from Attila the Hun.
+Fourteen stoic towers reach into the sky to create a majestic skyline amidst the surrounding Tuscan hills.
+San Gimignano was originally an Etruscan village named for the bishop of Modena who is credited as saving the settlement from Attila the Hun.
 In the 1100s the town flourished due to its location on the Via Francigena and it became fashionable for minor nobles to flaunt their wealth by building a tower that surpassed that of their neighbours, which accounts for the impressive structures that remain today.
-Outside of these impressive medieval skyscrapers there are also two well known palaces namely Palazzo Nuovo del Podesta and Palazzo de Popolo, a medieval criminal and torture museum.
+Outside of these impressive medieval skyscrapers, there are also two well-known palaces here: Palazzo Nuovo del Podesta and Palazzo de Popolo, a medieval criminal and torture museum.
 If you like souvenir shopping, San Gimignano is one of the best spots to find some of the best and most beautiful handcrafted Italian pottery and ceramics.

-Pisa might be best known for its most unfortunate architectural and historic project, the Leaning tower of Pisa, but there is more to this Tuscan hilltown that meets the eye.
-This maritime powerhouse is now a spellbinding city with a vibrant student culture, which spills over into the town’s cuisine and entertainment that are likewise compelling.
-Throw in a few Gothic churches and well-maintained Renaissance piazzas filled with with colourful locals, and you can see why it is such a popular destination with visitors from around the world.
+Pisa might be best known for its most unfortunate architectural and historic project, the Leaning Tower of Pisa, but there is more to this Tuscan hilltown that meets the eye.
+This maritime powerhouse is now a spellbinding city with a vibrant student culture, which spills over into the town’s cuisine and entertainment.
+Throw in a few Gothic churches and well-maintained Renaissance piazzas filled with colourful locals, and you can see why it is such a popular destination with visitors from around the world.